buditanrim/buditanrim.github.io/_posts/2018-11-30-essential-skills-for-designer.md

 layout: post
 title:  "Essential skills for Product Designers"
 punchline: true
-description: "What does it takes to be a good Product Designer?"
+description: "What does it take to be a good Product Designer?"
-subtitle: "What does it takes to be a good Product Designer?"
+subtitle: "What does it take to be a good Product Designer?"

 date:   2018-12-04 +0700
 categories: experience